pinax/django-forms-bootstrap/README.rst

 Django Forms Bootstrap
 ======================

-Simple Twitter Bootstrap filter for Django forms.
+Simple Bootstrap filter for Django forms.
 Extracted from the bootstrap theme for Pinax.